Australian Mobile Laundry Trailers

 1941-42

-• Divisional Mobile Laundry and Forward Decontamination Unit, and a
+• Divisional Mobile Laundry and Forward Decontamination Unit.

 rename mar 42